PGAS-community-benchmarks/CFD-Proxy/README.txt

 For an efficient overlap of computation with communication we need to trigger the communication as early as possible.
 When preprocessing the mesh we hence mark up all finalized points per color which belong to the mesh halo.
+The mesh faces are reordered such that halo points are updated first during the gradient reconstruction.
 The thread which completes the final update (for a specific communication  partner) on these halo points then triggers the communication – either via  MPI_Isend, MPI_Put or gaspi_write_notify.
 We note that while this method  allows for a maximal overlap of communication and computation, it either  requires a full MPI_THREAD_MULTIPLE or a MPI_THREAD_SERIALIZED MPI version.
 For the latter version we have encapsulated the actual MPI_Isend and MPI_Put in an OpenMP critical section.

 ==============================================================================
 8. Results